paulrougieux/forbio/README.md

 You only need git installed if you want to contribute to the repository or clone it without having to download it manually.

 #### Data sets
-Input data are from FAOSTAT Forestry Production and Trade, FAOSTAT Forestry Trade and BACI.
+Input data are from FAOSTAT Forestry Production and Trade, FAOSTAT Forestry Trade Flows and BACI.
 FAOSTAT has an open access while for BACI registration is needed.

 #### Auxiliary data
 Folder "inst" contains auxiliary data in csv format.
 These data include tables of products, processes, regions, etc. to be used in the scripts.